MicroEJ/docs/Trainings/gettingStartedIMXRT1170MultiSandbox.rst

 Install MICROEJ SDK 6
 ~~~~~~~~~~~~~~~~~~~~~

-Follow :ref:`MICROEJ SDK 6 installation Guide <sdk_6_install>`,
+Follow :ref:`MICROEJ SDK 6 installation Guide <sdk_6_install>`.
-Android Studio is used on this training but feel free to use your favorite IDE,
+Android Studio is used in this training, but feel free to use your favorite IDE.

 Accept the MICROEJ SDK EULA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~